jonashackt/crossplane-argocd/README.md

 ```

-Now telling ArgoCD where to find our simple Crossplane Helm Chart, we use Argo's `Application` manifest:
+Now telling ArgoCD where to find our simple Crossplane Helm Chart, we use Argo's `Application` manifest in [argocd/applications/crossplane-argocd.yaml](argocd/applications/crossplane-argocd.yaml):

 ```yaml
 # The ArgoCD Application for crossplane core components themselves